apache/infrastructure-website/content/pages/asf-pelican-data.md

     return reference
 ```

-### Project Index
+### Project index

-At the bottom of the main page we display a project index that includes headings for each letter of the alphabet.
+At the bottom of the main page of the ASF site we display a project index that includes headings for each letter of the alphabet:

 ```yaml
   pl: